mapado/rest-client-js-sdk/README.md

   }

   getName() {
-      return 'SomeEntity'; // this will be passed to the entity factory }
+      return 'SomeEntity'; // this will be passed to the serializer }
 }